alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

         var cfenv = require("cfenv");
         var pg = require('pg');
         var appEnv = cfenv.getAppEnv();
-        var connectionString = appEnv.getServiceURL(/.*/);
+        var connectionString = appEnv.getServiceURL("SERVICE NAME");
         var client = new pg.Client(connectionString);
         client.ssl = true;
         client.connect();

-Note that in the above you should replace "my-postgres" with the exact name of the PostgreSQL service you created.
+Replace "SERVICE NAME" in the above code with the exact name of the PostgreSQL service you created.
 The ``getServiceURL`` function returns a connection string which includes the username and password required to connect to the database.

+Further information can be found on:

+- the Cloud Foundry [community `cf env` page](https://github.com/cloudfoundry-community/node-cfenv/blob/master/README.md) [external link]
+- the Cloud Foundry [documentation on environment variables](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) [external link]

 You should also remember to include dependencies for any service bindings in ``package.json``.

-    ```
     {
       // ...
       "dependencies": {